Cycling in Wellington: 20th century

 From the 1950s, the government invested heavily in motorways.
 In 1957, Wellington Mayor Frank Kitts announced the construction of a combined pedestrian and cycle subway beneath the Wellington Airport.
 The structure was designed to provide a safe and direct link between Coutts Street in Kilbirnie and Miro Street in Rongotai, two areas that would otherwise be divided by the runway expansion.
 The subway measured 798 feet in length and 22 feet 8 inches in width.
 Within this space, a raised pedestrian footpath 5 feet 3 inches wide was provided alongside a 9-foot cycleway at a cost of £NZ81,000.

 When Robert Muldoon opened a section of the Wellington motorway in 1978, 75 protesting cyclists rushed into the Terrace Tunnel.
 The oil shocks of the 1970s triggered the first of several bicycle resurgences.
-In 1993, 34 percent of people in the Wellington region had tried cycling at least once over the previous 12 months.
+In 1993, 34 percent of people in the Wellington Region had tried cycling at least once over the previous 12 months.
 In June 1995, Transit New Zealand built a cycleway costing $160,000 under the over bridge on the Ngauranga Gorge road at the Newlands intersection.

 In November 1996, the Cycling Action Network (CAN) was founded in Wellington, becoming a leading national voice for cycling advocacy.
 Since then, CAN has championed safer, more accessible cycling infrastructure across Wellington and New Zealand.

 In June 1995, Transit New Zealand proposed a two-way off-road cycle path running from Cambridge Terrace to the Terrace Tunnel as part of stage two of the Wellington Inner City Bypass project.
 The path was eventually completed in 2007, providing a link for cyclists through the bypass corridor.
 The cycle path alternates between shared and separate leading to pedestrian conflict.

 Mākara Peak Mountain Bike Park opened in 1998, when the Wellington City Council set aside 200 hectares of retired farmland in Karori southwest of Wellington, for its development.
 Work on the park began almost immediately, driven largely by volunteers who planted trees, removed pest animals, and carved out new tracks.

 21st century: Renewed Interest

-In early 2001, the City Council planned to install a 2-metre cycle lane on Thorndon Quay, and around 200 people made submissions about the plans, with about 80 being against it.
-In April 2002, 40 car parks were removed between Tinakori Road and the Railway Station to paint a cycle lane between parked vehicles and the traffic lane.
+In early 2001, the City Council planned to install a 2-metre cycle lane on Thorndon Quay, and around 200 people submitted their views, with about 80 opposing it.
+In April 2002, 40 car parks were removed between Tinakori Road and the railway station to paint a cycle lane between parked vehicles and the traffic lane.
 By the late 2010s, there was a growing political and institutional appetite in Wellington for a substantially expanded network of separated cycleways.
 The City Council announced in December 2013 that it would triple the cycling budget from $1.5m to $4.5m.
-The city’s 2015 cycling master-planning laid out a long-term vision.
+The city's 2015 cycling master-planning laid out a long-term vision.
 Still, early projects (notably the Island Bay cycleway) generated public controversy and legal challenge, slowing delivery.